akki-nakao/shiunten/readme.txt

-Welcome to git repo
+Welcome to repo
-test line
-added again
-Added this line to the branch - cloudy today added this line from br2
+This is used for training purposes